 MarineShaft has the approval from all the leading classification societies for carrying out cold straightening of propeller shafts and rudder stocks.
-Cold straightening is fully approved and is considered to be a permanent repair without recommendation.
+It was first approved by Bureau Veritas in 1972.
+Cold straightening is fully approved and is considered to be a permanent repair without any conditions.
 All work is done in close co-operation with the classification societies, and a certificate is issued on each individual repair.

 Repair compleated in 24-48 hours

 Save time - Straightening of shafts is much faster than manufacturing of new shafts.
 Many jobs can be completed within 24-48 hours from arrival at our workshop.
 When necessary we work round the clock to ensure our customer the best delivery time.
 We always have capacity for urgent repairs, and we have the experience to make the right decisions quickly.
 One of our strengths is our short decision paths that make us able to act immediately.